 Medical, Dental, Vision, Employee Assistance Program, Flexible Spending, Disability Insurance and Accidental Death and Dismemberment.
 We make medical, dental, vision, employee assistance program, flexible spending, and disability insurance generally available to all of our employees through our active benefit plans.
 Under these generally available plans, our named executive officers are eligible to receive between \$1,000 and \$7,500 per month in long-term disability coverage depending on which plan they elect.
 Short-term disability coverage is provided which allows for 100% of base salary to be paid for six months in the event of disability.
 Accidental death and dismemberment insurance, which is generally available to our U.S. employees, is provided by Microchip to our executives with a benefit of one times the executive's annual salary.
-Since all of our U.S. employees participate in these plans on a non-discriminatory basis, the value of these benefits to our named executive officers is not required to be included in the Summary Compensation Table on page 39 pursuant to SEC rules and regulations.
+Since all of our U.S. employees participate in these plans on a non-discriminatory basis, the value of these benefits to our named executive officers is not required to be included in the Summary Compensation Table on page 43 pursuant to SEC rules and regulations.

 Life Insurance.
-In fiscal 2017, we provided life insurance coverage to our named executive officers in the amount up to one and a half times the executive's annual salary (up to a maximum of \$500,000).
+In fiscal 2019, we provided life insurance coverage to our named executive officers in the amount up to one and a half times the executive's annual salary (up to a maximum of \$500,000).
 The named executive officers may purchase supplemental life insurance at their own expense.

 401(k).
 We maintain a 401(k) plan for the benefit of all of our U.S. employees to allow our employees to save for retirement.
 We contribute to our 401(k) plan each year based on our profitability during the year, subject to maximum contributions and other rules prescribed by federal law governing such plans.
 Our named executive officers are permitted to participate in the plans to the same extent as our other U.S. employees.
-Our Compensation Committee approved discretionary matching contributions for the first quarter of fiscal 2017 equal to \$0.70 for each dollar contributed by the employee for the first 4% of their salary contributions.
-For the second quarter of fiscal 2017, our Compensation Committee approved discretionary matching contributions.
-For the third quarter of fiscal 2017, our Compensation Committee approved discretionary matching contributed by the employee for the first 4% of their salary contributions.
-For the fourth quarter of fiscal 2017, our Compensation Committee approved discretionary matching contributions equal to \$0.75 for each dollar contributed by the employee for the first 4% of their salary contributions.
-For the fourth quarter of fiscal 2017, our Compensation Committee approved discretionary matching contributions equal to \$0.80 for each dollar contributed by the employee for the first 4% of their salary contributions under the plan.
+Our Compensation Committee approved discretionary matching contributions for the first, second and third quarters of fiscal 2019 equal to \$0.50 for each dollar contributed by the employee for the first 4% of their salary contributions.
+For the fourth quarter of fiscal 2019, our Compensation Committee approved discretionary matching contributions equal to \$0.40 for each dollar contributed by the employee for the first 4% of their salary contribution.
+There are no required matching contributions under the plan.